top of page

 It involves the deliberate and distinct vocalization of words, ensuring that they are clearly and intelligibly expressed, whether in spoken language or public speaking.
 Enunciating is particularly important in communication, as it helps convey messages accurately and makes it easier for others to understand and follow what is being said.
 This term is often associated with effective public speaking, where enunciating clearly can enhance the speaker's credibility and the audience's comprehension.
 Beyond pronunciation, enunciating can also extend to the expression of ideas or opinions, emphasizing the importance of clarity and coherence in conveying one's thoughts.

-Example sentences of enunciate
+Example sentences containing enunciate

 1. She always takes the time to enunciate her words clearly during public speaking engagements.